druce/druce.github.io/_posts/2016-05-01-the-top-100-people-to-follow-to-discover-financial-news-on-twitter-april-2016.md

     <a name="faq"><strong>Frequently asked questions:</strong></a>

-      1. _What (TF) is StreetEYE?_ Since 2011 we&#8217;ve tried to systematically find the best people to follow for financial news, and create a crowd-sourced front page of the financial Internet.
+      1. _What (TF) is StreetEYE?_ Since 2011 we’ve tried to systematically find the best people to follow for financial news, and create a crowd-sourced front page of the financial Internet.
 You can read more [here](http://www.streeteye.com/about).
         &nbsp;
-      2. _Why isn&#8217;t <brilliant pundit or technical commentator> on the list?_ Assuming they are widely followed, probably because they don&#8217;t share other people&#8217;s content very much.
+      2. _Why isn’t <brilliant pundit or technical commentator> on the list?_ Assuming they are widely followed, probably because they don’t share other people’s content very much.
 There are a lot of great people to follow, who only share their own original content, or that of their colleagues.
-They don&#8217;t add a lot of signal to help discover news, so they don&#8217;t meet the relevance bar.&nbsp;
+They don’t add a lot of signal to help discover news, so they don’t meet the relevance bar.&nbsp;
         &nbsp;
-      3. _Why isn&#8217;t ZeroHedge on here?
+      3. _Why isn’t ZeroHedge on here?
 Everyone knows they should be #1!_ ZeroHedge blocks our bot on Twitter.
 There are three accounts I would like to follow that block us.
-Maybe they just don&#8217;t like being aggregated in this way.
+Maybe they just don’t like being aggregated in this way.
 Maybe I said something snarky.
 I have been known to be a jerk.
 Sorry!
 Ask them.
         &nbsp;
-      4. _Why isn&#8217;t <other great account> on here._ Maybe they are just below the 100 cutoff.
+      4. _Why isn’t <other great account> on here._ Maybe they are just below the 100 cutoff.
 I am the first to admit the formula is subjective and arbitrary.
-I wouldn&#8217;t call it bizarre, but I would call it idiosyncratic.
+I wouldn’t call it bizarre, but I would call it idiosyncratic.
 If they post a lot of timely relevant headlines, they are probably on our radar.
 Sometimes there are artifacts and judgment calls.
 For instance @mediagazer is widely followed by a lot of journalists who are great curators, so they have a very high centrality score.
 And they often share relevant news about financial media.
-Should they be culled because they&#8217;re mostly about media?
+Should they be culled because they’re mostly about media?
 Judgment call.
 The formula tends to like places like @DRUDGE_REPORT that post a lot of news stories in a timely manner that ultimately get a lot of buzz.
 If there is someone who is relevant and widely followed who is not on the list, we would like to know.
 [Contact us!](/?page_id=2) We love feedback.
         &nbsp;
       5. _Can I see the whole list?_ [Here are the top 250](http://www.streeteye.com/static/D3/tabledump.html).
 If you want to see where others rank, or follow even more of them, go to town!
         &nbsp;